Chockplay/QrCode-FontendMentor/README.md

 This challenge is to build out this QR code component and get it looking as close to the design as possible.
 The designs are in JPG static format.
 All the required assets are in the `/images` folder.
 The assets are already optimized.

-## Got feedback for us?
+## Got feedback?

-We love receiving feedback!
-We're always looking to improve our challenges.
+I love receiving feedback!
+I'm always looking to improve challenges.
 So if you have anything you'd like to mention, please write me.

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.